Charities for Vulnerable and Disabled People

 Sue Bowler is Chair of the Board of Directors of Headway Portsmouth and South East Hampshire.

 Naomi House & Jacksplace

-Coffin Mew are proud to support Naomi House & Jacksplace as their Charity of the Year and were named as Naomi House & Jacksplace Outstanding Corporate Supporter at their 2015 Corporate Awards.
+Coffin Mew was proud to support Naomi House & Jacksplace as its Charity of the Year and was named as Naomi House & Jacksplace Outstanding Corporate Supporter at their 2015 Corporate Awards.